dotnet/docs-maui/docs/troubleshooting.md

 sudo rm -r /usr/local/share/dotnet/
 ```

-After executing these commands, you should be able to re-install .NET MAUI either through Visual Studio for Mac, or by installing your chosen .NET SDK version and running `dotnet workload install maui` command.
+After executing these commands, you should be able to reinstall .NET MAUI either through Visual Studio for Mac, or by installing your chosen .NET SDK version and running `dotnet workload install maui` command.

 <!-- Leaving here in case this situation occurs with .NET 8
 ## Templates are missing